jpritikin/coach/content/docs/me/psychoactive/santo-daime/posture.md

 by a whole group of people simultaneously in careful coordination.
 Posing solo is a bit self-indulgent.

+### Precedent

+See *How to Stand* from the Saint Michael work, p.
+39-40.
+Why this gesture and not some other?
+What is the significance of this gesture?
+Unfortunately no rationale is given.
+About all we can gather from this passage is acknowledgment that posture is important.

 ### Crossings

 There is a tradition of not crossing arms or legs.